-Disney characters are not for you??
-Then how about Sanrio characters??
+If Disney characters are not for you, then how about Sanrio characters??
 Sanrio is a Japanese company that produces numbers of beloved characters such as Hello Kitty, My Melody, Gudetama, Cinnamoroll, Pompompurin and more, and these characters are popular around the world.

 The park is located in Tama City in the outskirts of Tokyo, and the nearest train station is Keio Tama Center Station (Keio Line) which can be accessed in 20 mins from Shinjuku Station.

-Nikko Toshogu Shrine is one of the most important and commendable historic sites in Japan, which is located in Tochigi Prefecture.
-If you are interested in Japanese history, this is one of the must-visit spots in Japan.
+Nikko is a small, beautiful city in Tochigi Prefecture.
+It’s known for Nikko Toshogu Shrine, one of the most important and commendable historic sites in Japan.
+If you are interested in Japanese history, this is one of the must-visit spots around Tokyo.

 Fujiko·F·Fujio Museum a.k.a.
 Draemon Museum is dedicated to one of the greatest manga writer in the history, Fujiko F Fujio.
 Fujiko F Fujio is the creater of Doraemon and many other well known characters, and he has inspired many manga artists around the world for decades.